falseywinchnet/airspyhf/rust-migration/docs/USB_RESET_FORENSICS.md

 3. host-side `CLEAR_FEATURE ENDPOINT_HALT`
 4. join producer

-nusb says `Endpoint::clear_halt()` should not be called with pending transfers.
+nusb and libusb both say halt clear should not be called with pending transfers.
-The Rust stop path uses a control transfer helper rather than the producer's `Endpoint::clear_halt()`, but it can still race with pending bulk IN transfers.
+The Rust stop path used a control transfer helper rather than the producer's `Endpoint::clear_halt()`, but it could still race with pending bulk IN transfers.

+Patch applied:

+- Removed stop-time `clear_halt_ep`.
+- Stall recovery now cancels/drains the endpoint before clearing halt.

 Experiment: